NHaefelin/Manta_ray/README.md

 Clean data used includes:
 individuals_per_site - 25 observations with 2 variables - describes which individual
-was seen at which site grouped by their ID and 1 of 3 sites
+was seen at which site grouped by their ID and 1 of 3 sites.
+Colnames: individual-local-identifier, locality

 manta_per_site - 4 observations with 2 variables - describes number of individuals at
 each of 3 separate sites for total of 25 individuals tagged
+Colnames: locality, n_individuals

 obs_per_manta - 25 observations with 2 variables - describes number of observations
 (or pings on tracker) for each individual manta (excludes location)
+Colnames: individual-local-identifier, n_observations

 obs_per_manta_site - 25 observations with 3 variables - describes number of
 observations of each individual manta for each of 3 study sites.
-This will most likely be most helfpul for data visualization.
+This will most likely be most helfpul for data visualization
+Colnames: locality, individual-local-identifier, n_observations

 Next steps will be learning how to incorporate longitude and latitude into data and then visualizing data